What Makes A Wood Stove Puff

 What Makes A Wood Stove Puff.
 If strong enough, this vacuum will sometimes reverse the flow inside the chimney, pulling a “gulp” of air back down the flue into the firebox.
 If you cut down the supply of air too abruptly, the fire instantly consumes the available air, creating a powerful vacuum inside the stove.

-Wood Stove Puffs Fire and Smoke from www.diybackyardworkshop.com
+Wood Stove 'Puffs' Dangerous Fire & Smoke YouTube from www.youtube.com